Primrose-Johns/TGNLP/README.md

 #This will show up in the directory the python script is called from
 tgnlp.generate_graph_report(G)
 ```
-The report is a few pages long, here's an example of the first one<br>
+The report is a two pages long, here's an example of one of our word subgraphs<br>
 <p align="center">
 <img src="Example_Report.png" style="width: 55vw">
 </p>
-The report also features visualizations linear and logarithmic degree distributions, as well as overall graph metrics like average degree and specific details on the highest- and lowest-degree nodes in the graph.<br><br>
+The report also features visualizations of linear and logarithmic degree distributions, as well as overall graph metrics like average degree, and specific details on the highest- and lowest-degree nodes in the graph.<br><br><br><br>

 <!-- START OF DOCUMENTATION -->